Michael Laudor: Murder of Caroline Costello

 On June 17, 1998, Costello was found stabbed to death in the couple's apartment.
 Laudor had been experiencing a particularly severe psychotic episode that day, to the point where Costello had told her boss in the morning that she could not come to work due to a "personal emergency".
 After attempting to defuse the situation on the phone, Laudor's mother Ruth called the police urging them to conduct a welfare check on the couple.
 Laudor was apprehended for the crime 170 miles away on the campus of Cornell University in Ithaca, New York, after he had driven there and promptly turned himself in to campus police.
 It is unclear why Laudor drove to Cornell, as he had no known connections to the university besides his time there in high school.

 Laudor was charged with second-degree murder by Jeanine Pirro, then the district attorney of Westchester County, but did not stand trial as prosecutors accepted Laudor's plea of not guilty by reason of mental defect.
 This conclusion was supported by three psychiatrists, who argued that Laudor believed his fiancée was "a nonperson, a robot or a doll... planning to kill or torture him".
 One psychiatric report claimed that an impending crisis intervention team visit arranged by Laudor's mother and doctor had triggered Laudor's fears of being tortured and lobotomized.
 According to Laudor's lawyer, Laudor had not realized that Costello was dead for six weeks after his arrest, and as a friend of Laudor's later recounted, he had been confused about why Costello was not visiting him in custody.
 Pirro stated that she was obligated to accept the insanity plea but criticized that the case would not go to trial, as did Costello's mother and sister.
 Costello was buried in her hometown of Newton, Massachusetts.

 Later developments

-Laudor was committed to the Mid-Hudson Forensic Psychotherapy Center in New Hampton, New York and remains institutionalized there as of 2023.
+Laudor was committed to the Mid-Hudson Forensic Psychiatric Center in New Hampton, New York and remains institutionalized there as of 2023.
 Laudor's movie and book deals were canceled, with Ron Howard going on to make A Beautiful Mind in 2001 about schizophrenic mathematician John Nash, whose story was deemed more palatable for audiences.
 A Beautiful Mind went on to win four Academy Awards, including Best Picture.

 In April 2023, a close friend of Laudor's since childhood, Jonathan Rosen, published a memoir centered on Laudor's life entitled The Best Minds: A Story of Friendship, Madness, and the Tragedy of Good Intentions.
 The book has received significant praise from critics.